au-crustcrawler/au_crustcrawler_base/readme.md

 	git clone https://github.com/au-crustcrawler/au_crustcrawler_base.git

-Or if the folder exist just:
+Or if the folder exists just:

 	cd ~/catkin_ws/src/au_crustcrawler_base/

 	git pull

-You will also need the quickui package which is done by
+You will also need the quickui package, which is done by

 	cd ~/catkin_ws/src